 - Is she happy with her decision?

-These are questions I've thought when it comes to our adoption story, but questions I never dared to ask - that is until today.
+These are questions I've wondered when it comes to our adoption story, but questions I never dared to ask - that is until today.
 I realized I can't be the only adoptive mom who wonders these things.
 I decided to ask our birth mom to help me with this blog, and if she minded that I ask her a few questions.
 She gracefully said, without hesitation, yes!

 Our Birth Mother on Open Adoption